Snake bites and avoidance

 - Avoid snake charmers- the snake isn't always under control.

-- Probe the base of bushes and trees with a stick before sitting down.
+- Check the base of bushes and trees before sitting down.

-- Shake out boots before putting them on to ensure no creatures like snakes/scorpions have taken up residence.
+- Shake out boots before putting them on.

-- Similarly shake out sleeping bags and clothes before using.
+- Shake out sleeping bags and clothes before using.

 - Use a torch at night.
 Snakes tend to hunt at night or may be more numerous above ground after rain.